jheftmann/automatic-book-workshop/02 contents.md

 Depending on your individual project, you’ll need to connect IFTTT or Zapier with your Dropbox project folder.
 You’ll use one of these services to automate the creation of the content that fills your book based on your own specific parameters.
 Test the integration to make sure that content is appearing in your project folder (and on your website) as expected.

+Anything in this folder will appear on your website, so stay organized!

 ### 5—Configure Bindery

 In your `_sv_custom.js` file, there is a function that runs `bindery.js`.
 You can customize this function to set specific margins, page sizes, etc. based on your individual design ([refer to the Bindery docs](https://evanbrooks.info/bindery/docs/#printsetup)).